lycanthrope10100/AutoPatcher/README.md

 Anki is a free and open-source spaced repetition flashcard program.

 ## Debug:
-Refer to Debug module from Line 208-259.
+Refer to the debug module in patch.yml from Line 208-259.